slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"All tyranny begins with the desire to coerce others for the greater good."
 -- Naval Ravikant*

+> *"The Tree of Liberty must, from time to time, be watered with the blood of patriots."
+-- Thomas Jefferson*

+> *"The more you have to define freedom the less freedom you have."
+-- Alexander Bickel*

+> *"Life without liberty is like a body without spirit."
+-- Kahlil Gibran*

 ### On law and justice